 What is the IRS Data Retrieval Tool and when should I use it?

 The IRS Data Retrieval Tool was created so families could import income and tax information directly into the FAFSA.
 When a parent or student elects to use the tool, the FAFSA conducts a data match with the IRS.
-A ‘successful’ match eliminates any reporting errors or processing delays.
-Incoming freshman who have to file the FAFSA well in advance of tax deadlines can later update their income information using the IRS tool.
-If you haven’t used the IRS Data Retrieval Tool and you find yourself selected for verification, you must utilize the tool or submit an official IRS Tax Transcript to college’s aid office to verify your income data.
+A successful match eliminates any reporting errors or processing delays.
+Incoming freshmen who have to file the FAFSA well in advance of tax deadlines can later update their income information using the IRS tool.
+If you haven’t used the IRS Data Retrieval Tool and you find yourself selected for verification, you must utilize the tool or may be required to submit an official IRS Tax Transcript to the college’s aid office to verify your income data.

 How will a school know if I am telling the truth?

-Recently, at a prestigious Ivy League institution, a parent was caught lying on his daughter’s financial aid forms.
-He now faces possible prison time of 20 years and a hefty fine.
-Financial Aid Officers take their jobs seriously.
+The penalty for financial aid fraud can consist of fines up to $20,000, prison time, or both.
+In a post-Varsity Blues world, colleges are more attune to deception than ever, and Financial Aid Officers take their jobs seriously.
 They are obligated to adhere to federal guidelines when administering financial aid, and the verification process helps them complete the task.
 Students should remember this as they open another pesky letter asking for one more thing from the college’s aid office.
 There is a reason for this inquiry and there is a light at the end of the verification tunnel.
 Simply provide the requested information, and your financial aid offer will soon be on its way.